-New measures were introduced in the 2016 Federal Budget which revamped child benefits programs in Canada.
-Effective July, 2016, the new Canada Child Benefit (CCB) replaced the Canada Child Tax Benefit (CCTB), the National Child Benefit Supplement (NCBS), and the Universal Child Care Benefit (UCCB).
+- Effective July 2016, the new Canada Child Benefit (CCB) replaced the Canada Child Tax Benefit (CCTB), the National Child Benefit Supplement (NCBS), and the Universal Child Care Benefit (UCCB).

-Parents of children with disabilities (who are eligible for the disability amount) will continue to receive an additional benefit as long as the family net income falls within the limits.
-The Child Disability Benefit (CDB) begins to be scaled back at the $65,000 net income point.
+- Parents of children with disabilities (who are eligible for the disability amount) will continue to receive an additional benefit as long as the family net income falls within the limits.
+The Child Disability Benefit (CDB) begins to be scaled back at the $68,708 family net income point for 2020.

-For new parents who haven’t yet received any child benefits, the application process for the CCB is identical to the current CCTB process.
+- For new parents who haven’t yet received any child benefits, the application process for the CCB is described here.

 The Two Main Differences in CCB

 The CCB is much different from previous benefits programs in two ways:

 - Income Based: In the past, the UCCB was paid to parents of all minor children regardless of income.
 Eligibility for the new CCB is based completely on your family’s net income.
 To find out how much your family will receive, use the Child and Family Benefits calculator.

 - Non-taxable: Although the CCTB and NCBS have historically been tax-free, the UCCB was a taxable benefit and was paid until June 2016.
 The new CCB is completely tax-free, meaning the payments are not reported on your tax return or factored into your tax payable calculation.
 You are required to file an annual tax return to determine your eligibility for the CCB.

 - Because the new CCB was effective as of July 2016, any UCCB payments received in the first half of 2016 are taxable.

 - An RC62 slip was issued for tax purposes and the figures listed reported on your 2016 tax return.